f5devcentral/f5-rseries-training/docs/monitoring_rseries_health_status.rst

 ------------------------------------------------

 You can filter the above output in many ways.
-Below is an example of how to only get the system health data for a components.
+Below is an example of how to only get the system health data for a specific component.
 In this case lcd, or psu-1.
-This will still result in a lot of data outputted in the response:
+This will still result in a lot of data output in the response:

 .. code-block:: bash